-membership be reconsidered?
+0. Committee Specific - Should Committee nembership be reconsidered?
 Adequate representation from stakeholder organizations?
-Current stakeholder organizations that should be removed from appointment? heavy'.
-Other agencies are called upon when needed (eg. Stakeholder composition of the Board is good.
-It would be good to have a specific seat from the Muslim community. representation and realtors etc. All have a vested Again, Archivist would be valuable.
-Adding ciziten membership a though but complicated to figure out - low priority and no public demand.
-There is no organizational voice but believes that is better as there is no lobbying.
+Current stakeholder organizations that should be removed from appointment? called upon when needed (eg. Stakeholder composition of the Board is good.
+It would be good to have a specific seat from the Muslim community.
+There is large BID representation and realtors etc. All have a vested interest.
+Don't know how to handle that. be valuable.
+Adding ciziten membership a There is no organizational voice but believes that is better as there is no lobbying.
 Having a senior organization rep on the Committee gives different methodology.
 Indigenous representation has been low.
-Also representation from school system or U of S would be welcome.
-For as big an issue that this Committee deals with, the structure of the Committee is important but a business voice must remain key.
-Doesn't think anything is mssing.
+Also representation from school system or U of S would be welcome. this Committee deals Doesn't think anything is mssing.
 Questions the trucking industry representation as we don't have any of the other vehicle types represented.
 No drawback however.
-That being said, if oth sectors are invited, wouldn't want it to be over-represented on Committee.
+That being said, if other sectors are invited, wouldn't want it to be over-represented on Committee.
+Adequate diversity in appointments?
+What sector underrepresented/overrepresented?
 Committee composition currently mostly women.
 Race diversity is lacking as well as younger representatives that could offer different perspective.
 Indigenous people well represented on board, including some agency reps.
-Metis representation and is Reps from Admin include Indigenous and Newcomer perspective.
-Currently only one male on the Committee.
+There is no First Nations or Metis representation and is necessary. include Indigenous Currently only one male on the Committee.
 Indigenous rep would be valuable.
 Lacking Indigenous representation.
-There is lots of connection between environment and Indigenous people. in civic appointments - No Newcomer perspective and has been raised.
-Coming from countries with different traffic laws, etc. No idea how to address that, might be valuable on Committee. regarding the term of appointment?
-Do you think the term is too short, too long, or just right?
+There is lots of connection between environment and Indigenous people.
+Believe balance is important when possible in civic appointments - this Committee consists of people who are heading up various organizations or positions with the City, so the diversity aspect would be hard to change.
+Having said this, it's balanced along gender lines.
+No Newcomer perspective and has been raised.
+Coming from countries with different traffic laws, etc. No idea how to address that, might be valuable on Committee. - In general, what comments can you provide regarding the term of appointment?
+Do you hink the term is too short, too long, or just right?
 One Year - Because there has been turnover in membership, there is no issue with the term.
 Bringing new people up to speed can be a challenge with a mid-term replacement.
-One- and two-year terms - Terms are appropriate.
-Annual appointments are working and allow for rotation.
-Current term is two years intitial term, then one year.
+Current term is two years initial term, then one year.
 Term should be 2-2-2 Two year Term adequate.
 There is a built in rotation.
 Two years is appropriate.
 Appointments are based on position, not term per se.
-Term is okay 5 Do you have any other comments related to the Committee's membership structure or term of appointment?
+Term is okay. • Do you have any other comments related to the Committee's membership structure or term of appointment?
 Nothing.
-Being a large Committee, quorum is sometimes an issue, Nothing.
+Being a large Committee, quorum is sometimes an issue.
+Nothing.
 Nothing at the present.
 None.
 None.
 None.
 None.
 Would like to see a connection with the Active Transportation Advisory Group, don't see it as redundant.